kouichi310/exp-cpu/README.md

 y = x + 2;
 ```

 Compiling this source produces `examples/sample.txt`, which can be loaded by the simulator.
+The file contains a `.text` section with instructions followed by a `.data` section for initial memory.
+Variables start at zero unless changed by code.

 ### Additional ToyCC Examples